-My film credits include Rio, Hop, Over the Hedge, Madagascar, Shrek 2, Battle for Terra, Sinbad: Legend of the Seven Seas, Spirit: Stallion of the Cimarron, The Road to El Dorado, The Prince of Egypt, and The Quest for Camelot.
-I’ve been animation supervisor on an unreleased feature film (Johnny and the Dream Machine) and several theme park projects (Donkey Live!, Dragons over China), and animated on many short films (a Happiness Factory film for the World of Coca-Cola and five PEPFAR shorts for Warner Bros., among others) and done some freelance and consulting work to keep things interesting.
+My feature film credits include Hotel Transylvania, Rio, Hop, Madagascar, Shrek 2, Over the Hedge, Battle for Terra, Sinbad: Legend of the Seven Seas, Spirit: Stallion of the Cimarron, The Road to El Dorado, The Prince of Egypt, and The Quest for Camelot.
+I’ve supervised animation on a variety of short films, commercials, games/apps, an unreleased feature film, and several cool theme park projects (Donkey Live!, Dragons over China).
+At Moonbot I supervised and animated on projects that won multiple Emmys, Golden Lions, Annie Awards, Cleos, and other misshapen pieces of metal.

 I love teaching animation, and for the past nine years I’ve been a Mentor for AnimationMentor.com.
 I’ve taught at The Animation Workshop in Denmark and Yunlin University in Taiwan, and done lectures and demos at SIGGRAPH, FMX, ACME Animation, USC, 3D Studio Arts, the American Animation Institute, and CTNx.
 I was also the president of The Animation Guild from 2001-2010.
 Good times.